To secure your spot on this workshop, select from the below to either pay a deposit or in full.

-The workshop begins in the capital city of Reykjavik, where we will meet over a welcome lunch to get to know each other and discuss our itinerary.
+The workshop begins in the capital city of Reykjavik, where we will meet for a light lunch/coffee to get to know each other and discuss our itinerary.

 We will then start our photography adventure by heading to the geothermal area within the Golden Circle.

 Here you will witness the forces of earth and fire that are still actively shaping the landscapes of Iceland – you’ll be amazed by the bubbling mud pits, hot springs, and steaming fumaroles.
 We’ll spend time capturing the extraordinary activity of Strokkur – a geyser that spouts jets of scalding water over 20 meters into the air every 4-10 minutes.

 We will then make our way to the south coast of Iceland where we will settle into the hotel that will be our base for the next two nights.

 After some rest time and a late dinner we will head out for our first Midnight Sun shoot at two of Iceland‘s most iconic landmarks: Reynisfjara – a beach with enormous basalt columns, dramatic black volcanic sand, and impressive sea stacks, and Dyrhólaey with its massive sea arch, historic lighthouse and spectacular views over the coastline.

 We will stay out shooting for as long as we can last before heading back to the hotel to sleep until the afternoon.

 Today we celebrate the Summer Solstice – the longest day of the year in Iceland!